 Double-masking can improve protection, when done correctly

-The CDC recently updated its mask guidance to include advice on double-masking.
-In laboratory testing, wearing a disposable mask underneath a cloth mask was shown to substantially improve protection against exposure and transmission of the virus.
+If double-masking, you should wear the disposable mask underneath the cloth mask.
 This can be an effective way to seal a looser fitting surgical mask to your face.

 Again, the fit here is crucial.
 If adding a surgical mask underneath your cloth mask creates gaps, this defeats the purpose.
 Likewise, if double-masking is uncomfortable and causing you to constantly readjust or touch your face, you’re better off wearing just one.